ianrose/ianrose.me/source/_posts/permanent-rediect-github-project-page.md

 - articles
 ---

 <span class=dropcap>T</span>he setup, you have your personal page at username.github.io with a custom domain, like custom.me.
 You have also created a project page for one of your repositories that by default would exist at custom.me/projectname.
-You want custom.me/projectname to 301 redirect to projectname.io.

 This is assuming you have `projectname.io` already setup with the proper CNAME in the root of your site and your DNS working using CloudFlare.